Treat your friends with homemade cookie mix gift jars. They will love making their own homemade warm and delicious cookies in a jar.

 Instructions

-- In a large bowl, mix together the flour, baking powder, baking soda and, salt.
-Use a large whisk and mix the ingredients thoroughly.
+- In a large bowl, mix together the flour, baking powder, baking soda, and salt.
+Use a large whisk or spoon to mix the dry ingredients thoroughly.1 ⅓ cup all-purpose flour, 1/2 teaspoon baking soda, 1 teaspoon baking powder, ½ teaspoon salt

-- Start layering, putting the flour mixture in first.
-Then layer your mix in next.
-This could be M&Ms, chocolate chips, chopped candy canes, or such.
-(See mix in options)
+- Start layering, putting the flour mixture in first, pressing it down slightly into the jar with the back of a large spoon.
+Then pour in your add-in next.
+This could be M&Ms, chocolate chips, chopped candy canes, etc. (See mix-in options in the notes)

-- Layer brown sugar, white sugar, oats, and top with any other additional mix-in your recipient might like in their cookie mix.
-Be sure to press each layer down firmly with a spoon to pack tightly in the jar.
-This will make the gift look pretty until it is opened.
+- Layer brown sugar, then white sugar, any additional sprinkles, and then the rolled oats on top.
+Be sure to press each layer down firmly with a spoon or your hand to pack each layer tightly in the jar.
+This will make the gift look pretty until it is opened.½ cup granulated sugar, ½ cup brown sugar, 1 cup old-fashioned oats, ¾ cup chocolate chips

-- Place a new canning jar lid on the jar and screw on tightly.
+- Place a new canning jar lid on the jar and screw a top on tightly.

-- Print your gift tags, cut out and hole punch the top so you have a place to tie the instructions to the jar.
+- Print your gift tags, cut them out, and hole-punch the top to easily tie the instructions to the jar.

-- Wrap bakers twine around your jar neck a few times and tie the instructions on.
-Make a bow with the twine.
+- Wrap the baker’s twine around the neck of your jar a few times, tie the instructions on, and make a bow with the twine.

 - In a large bowl, beat together butter until light and fluffy.
 Add egg and vanilla.
-Beat until blended.
+Beat until blended.1/2 cup butter, 1 teaspoon vanilla extract, 1 egg

-- Add the contents of the jar to the bowl.
-Stir to mix batter to a smooth dough.
+- Add the contents of the jar of cookie mix to the bowl.
+Stir to mix batter to a smooth dough; don’t over-stir and break your mix-ins.
 The mixture will be thick.

-- Use a cookie scoop to drop cookies onto a baking sheet.
+- Use a cookie scoop to drop even size cookie dough balls onto a baking sheet.

 - Bake for 10-12 minutes or until cookies begin to brown around the edges.

-- Remove from the oven and allow to rest on cookie sheet for 5 minutes before transferring cookies to a wire rack to cool completely.
+- Remove the cookies from the oven and rest them on the cookie sheet for about 3 minutes before transferring them to a wire rack to cool completely.

 Notes